-Being a small city, Harrisburg does not have a public transit system used by locals to get to and from work.
+Harrisburg is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Harrisburg are very well educated compared to the average community in the nation: 36.85% of adults in Harrisburg have a bachelor's degree or even advanced degree.
+The education level of Harrisburg citizens is very high relative to the national average among all cities (21.84%): 36.85% of adults in Harrisburg have a bachelor's degree or even advanced degree.

 The per capita income in Harrisburg in 2010 was $23,756, which is middle income relative to South Dakota and the nation.
 This equates to an annual income of $95,024 for a family of four.
 However, Harrisburg contains both very wealthy and poor people as well.